albjeremias/Kaiwa/Readme.md

 $ npm run devel
 ```

-It will continously monitor the `src` directory for changes and recompile
+It will continuously monitor the `src` directory for changes and recompile
 application on any change.

 It you want to publish the compiled application somewhere else, feel free to